Servicing NYC and Long Island

 But what happens when someone experiences something so profoundly shocking that the brain cannot integrate it with existing knowledge?

-In such cases, the "file" containing that traumatic event might become corrupted and stored incorrectly, leading it to intrude into the person's conscious awareness constantly.
+In such cases, the "file" containing that traumatic event might become corrupted and stored incorrectly, leading to intrusion into the person's conscious awareness.

 For example, being in a terrible car accident can leave someone shaken and overwhelmed.
 If this trauma isn’t processed correctly, memories of the accident can invade his thoughts and dreams relentlessly.
 Long after the event, his body may be flooded with the terror he felt when it first occurred.